attack-monkey/Lean-Functional-Typescript/README.md

 ### Taking Partials Further;

-Values in an outer scope can be used safely - so long as all macros obey the rule of not mutating the state of any running macro.
+Values in an outer scope can be used safely - so long as macros obey the rule of not mutating the state of any running macro.
 With that rule being followed, then functions and macros that use values from an outer-scope will still return the same value when passed a given set of inputs - at least in the macro / context they are running in (Since values (including outer-scope values) cannot change during the running of any macro).

 This is effectively an extension on the concept of Partial Functions.